ceramicnetwork/.github/OVERVIEW.md

 Ceramic DIDs are globally unique identities used to sign documents on the Ceramic network and also interact with arbitrary off-chain services and data.
 DIDs are abstract, key-agnostic interfaces used to identify participants, interoperably sign and encrypt information, authorize authentication/access control to services, and store mappings to additional resources.
 Ceramic makes no assumptions about what kind of entity a DID represents, so they can be users, organizations, applications, services, devices, etc. Additionally, Ceramic DIDs can be controlled by one or many private keys, providing flexibility and interoperability across wallets and platforms.

-A DID consists of two core documents.
-Other resource mappings are stored through other documents below.
+A DID consists of two core documents:

 - **Decentralized Identifier (DID)**: A globally unique way to identify an entity
-- **Management Data**: Allows private keys to control a DID
+- **Management Data**: Allows one or many private keys to control a DID

+Other resource mappings are stored through additional documents below.

 > Ceramic currently supports the 3ID DID method.
 [Learn more about 3IDs](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md) or see an [example](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md#example).